raspdevpy/ccdoc/guide/Useful/return.md

 # $return

-Can only be used inside user-defined function created by $function\
+Can only be used inside user-defined functions created with $function\
 It has no effect outside the user-defined function

 ## Usage